Text to Binary Converter

 • Decimal (Base-10): The standard number system (0–9).
 Each ASCII character maps to a decimal value (A=65, Z=90, a=97).

 • Hexadecimal (Base-16): Uses digits 0–9 and letters A–F. Compact representation — every byte is two hex digits (A=41, Z=5A).
+See binary vs hexadecimal for when to use each.

 • Octal (Base-8): Uses digits 0–7.
 Common in Unix file permissions and some legacy systems (A=101, Z=132).